 Yellow Submarine Coffee Tank

 After a 2.5 hour drive, we were more than happy for a coffee stop and there’s no better place than the Yellow Submarine Coffee Tank.
-Sporting black walls and minimalist architecture, you’ll see many locals using the various corners for OOTDs.
+The black walls and minimalist architecture attracts many locals who often use the various corners for a mini photoshoot.

 Coffee was alright but the Charcoal toast was pretty good!
 It was crisp, evenly buttered throughout and complimented well with the vanilla ice cream.